shaoster/uncovered/README.md

 This game is designed to be played via this web-app, but for clarity, the rule specifications that follow use the language of an in-person tabletop setting.

-The game is played with a deck of 17 numbered cards:
+The game is played with a deck of 16 numbered cards:
- - `0` (1 copy)
  - `1` (4 copies)
  - `2` (4 copies)
  - `3` (4 copies)
  - `4` (4 copies)

 The game board consists of 4 player hand with 4 cards each arranged around the table.

-Additionally, a single card is placed in the center or `community area` of the table.

-The game begins with the `0` card face up in the `community area`.

 All remaining cards are shuffled and distributed equally among the player hands.